Princeton Reverb With Reverb and Tremolo Deleted

 The simplest way to build this amp is to buy a Princeton Reverb kit but substitute the circuit board shown below in the layout for the kit circuit board.
 You can upload the Hoffman Circuit Board and Hoffman Bias Board files to HoffmanAmps.com DIY File Analyzer and Doug will make eyelet or turret boards for you for a very reasonable price.
-He will even populate the boards for you for a nominal charge.
 I really like the Mojotone Princeton Reverb Combo and Head Amp kits.
 If you do buy a kit then the kit bias board will work just fine for this build.

 I recommend using a blackface or silverface Princeton Reverb chassis, power transformer, output transformer and cab.
 A custom faceplate can be ordered to cover the excess control holes or you can add a Mid tone control, Presence control, master volume or other mods to fill the holes.